 - Meet with the Director of Programs and their research mentor on a weekly basis

 - Attend all activities and events published in the Intern Calendar (will be shared at the beginning of the program)

 - Complete and submit all assignments, evaluations, and other documents according to the calendar the mentor and student agree upon at the start of the internship

-- Prepare and submit a research paper based on the project
+- Prepare and submit a research paper and/or final project (exact format to be determined after discussion with the intern's mentor)

-- Prepare and deliver an oral or poster presentation at the conclusion of the program
+- Prepare and deliver an oral or poster presentation on Thursday, August 25th

-- Refrain from taking classes (academic classes or test prep classes) and during the internship program
+- Refrain from taking classes (academic classes or test prep classes) during the internship program